tersesystems/terse-logback/README.md

 }
 ```

-and then use the feature flag as the marker name and turn on debugging on beta testers:
+and then use the feature flag as the marker name and target the beta testers group:

 ```java
 public class LDMarkerTest {